Heinrich Sigismund von der Heyde

 Heinrich Sigismund von der Heyde was a Prussian officer and commander-in-chief of Kolberg (born 1703 in the Lower Lusatia region of Brandenburg – 4 May 1765 in Kolberg).
-His name is spelled variously "von der Heyden" and "von Heyden".
 He is best known for his tenacious defense of Kolberg during its three sieges of the Seven Years' War.
 He received the Pour le Merite and he is immortalized on the Equestrian statue of Frederick the Great.

 Family

 Heyde was born 1 January 1703 in Schacksdorf, a village in the Lower Lusatia region of Brandenburg.
 He was the son of Heinrich Siegmund von der Heyde, heir to Schacksdorf, and Magdalene Sophie von Stutterheim from Sellendorf.

 Military career

 Heyde entered the Prussian military in Infantry Regiment Nr.
 3 (Alt-Anhalt) in 1718.
 Between 1726 and 1740, he received a series of promotions.
 In 1740, he was a staff officer for Leopold of Anhalt-Dessau.
 In 1741, he also received his first command, a grenadier company, as a captain, with which he also fought in the First Silesian War.
 In 1744 and 1745 he fought in Bohemia and Moravia.
 He was injured in the Battle of Hohenfriedberg.
 Based on differences between him and Leopold, in 1747, the King ordered his transfer to Regiment Nr.
 2 (Röder) garrisoned in Königsberg.

 On 5 June 1753, he became a major and commander of Grenadier Battalion Nr.
 4, still in Königsberg.
 On 13 December 1755, just prior to the outbreak of the Seven Years' War, he became commander of the Fort Friedrichsburg near Königsberg.
 In 1757, he fought against the invading Russian troops but, after the Battle of Gross-Jägersdorf and a new Russian advance in 1758, he withdrew to the fortress of Kolberg with his troops.